jhpyle/docassemble/_docs/config.md

-There are several features of **docassemble** that involve integration with the [Twilio] service, including the [`send_sms()`] function for sending text messages, the [text messaging interface] for interacting with interviewees through text messaging, and the [call forwarding] feature for connecting interviewees with operators over the phone.
+There are several features of **docassemble** that involve integration with the [Twilio] service, including the [`send_sms()`] function for sending text messages, the [text messaging interface] for interacting with interviewees through text messaging, the [call forwarding] feature for connecting interviewees with operators over the phone, and the [fax sending] feature.

 These features are enabled using a `twilio` configuration directive.
 Here is an example: